MobiusHorizons/dw-utils/Readme.md

 Watch for changes to files in the `cartridge` directory and upload them.
 This uploader will bulk upload files if there are more than 5 waiting to be uploaded, which results in very fast uploads even when there are a lot of changes.

+**NOTE:** if you have stability issues or encounter a lot of errors, try upping the `--stability` flag.

 ## Log
 > **Usage:** `dw-utils log [level]`